 Read more about Colorado tubing hills.

 Backcountry trails lead to fluffy-snow-covered valleys and peaceful stands of evergreen and aspen trees, where the only sounds you hear are chirping birds and your own heartbeat.
 Rocky Mountain National Park maintains dozens of these sorts of trails.
 Pick up a trail map from a ranger station or join a ranger-led group tour.
 The Brainard Lake area west of Boulder also offers an array of well-marked trails, as do the state’s many ski towns.
-Experienced snowshoers and cross-country skiers can also make reservations for the state’s extensive backcountry hut system.
+Experienced snowshoers and cross-country skiers can also make reservations for the state’s extensive backcountry hut system, the 10th Mountain Division.

 The wind whipping against your face.
 Barking dogs eagerly speeding you along the trail.
 You at the helm shouting “mush!”
 Within moments of embarking on your dog-sledding expedition, you’ll experience a rush unlike any other.
 Dog sledding is fast becoming a popular Colorado adventure in snowy mountain towns like Snowmass, Breckenridge, Winter Park, Steamboat Springs, Telluride and Vail.

 Combine the thrill of a high-speed ride with the beautiful scenery of the snowy alpine environment, and you’ll discover why snowmobiling is so popular in Colorado.
 With miles and miles of trails in nearly every region of the state, you won’t have trouble renting equipment and taking a ride.
 Some of the most popular areas include Grand Lake, Winter Park, Leadville, Buena Vista and South Fork.